wp-plugins/form-maker/readme.txt

   5.3.
 Save the page or the post.

-Alternatively, you can use Form Maker without the button on the toolbar: Add the shortcode [Form id="N"] (where N is the id of the form, for the form with id=2, the shortcode must be [Form id="2"]) to the pages and posts, where you want the form to appear.
+Alternatively, you can use form builder without the button on the toolbar: Add the shortcode [Form id="N"] (where N is the id of the form, for the form with id=2, the shortcode must be [Form id="2"]) to the pages and posts, where you want the form to appear.

 = Step 6: Managing submissions of the form. =